Conditional Distribution Learning for Graph Classification: Conditional Distribution Learning on Multiple Graphs

 During the pretraining stage, the graph-level representations, $\mathbf{H}$ and $\mathbf{H}_w$, are produced by the shared GNN encoder module via the raw graph-structured data and a weakly augmented view, respectively.
 We further employ the projection head module \cite{Chen2020CL}, which consists of a two-layer MLP, to obtain the projections of $\mathbf{H}$ and $\mathbf{H}_w$ for contrastive learning, i.e.,

-The pretraining framework of the SSCDL model aims to ensure the consistency of the intrinsic semantic information between a weakly augmented view and the original graph-structured data.
-Therefore, the loss function in Eq. \eqref{eq:losssim} is employed during the pretraining stage.
+The pretraining framework of the CDL model aims to ensure the consistency of the intrinsic semantic information between a weakly augmented view and the original graph-structured data.
+Therefore, we further investigate the loss function employed during the pretraining stage.